-For example, if you know that the your company employees will be using the virtual machines from 9 AM to 5 PM.
-Then in that case, running the VM’s outside of this time is unnecessary cost.
-Therefore, you can configure an Auto shutdown of the VM’s and set it to shutdown at 5 PM every day.
+For instance, if you’re aware that your company employees typically use virtual machines (VMs) from 9 AM to 5 PM, running these VMs beyond this time can result in unnecessary costs.
+To manage this, you can configure an auto-shutdown schedule for the VMs and set them to automatically shut down at 5 PM every day.
+This helps optimize resource usage and reduce expenses.

 - Login on Microsoft Azure Portal